Mighty0r0n/ml_helper/README.md

 - [ ] Is there an auto doc generator, similiar to the one in java generating an HTTPS doc?
 - [ ] Implement the following, since QueueHandler somehow cant parse get handlers: in config.
 Did [he](https://www.youtube.com/watch?v=9L77QExPmI0) used a different Version? how?
   - ![LoggerClass](./documentation/img.png)
+- [ ] Make the Contents tree prettier...
 ## Contents

 |--- configs\